Zero Tolerance Policies: A Path to Safer Schools or Recipe for Disaster?

 Negative Effects of Zero-Tolerance Policies

 Michigan school board members are vying to eliminate many of the zero-tolerance policies throughout the state, including mandatory expulsions for students guilty of infractions that do not include weapons.
-Educators also want school districts to re-examine zero-tolerance policies to limit the number that lead to suspensions or referrals to law enforcement agencies.
+Educators also want school districts to re-examine zero-tolerance policies to limit the number that leads to suspensions or referrals to law enforcement agencies.
 The concern among board members is that when students are not in school, they cannot learn, which opens the door to a host of additional issues.

 “Many students who have been suspended or expelled have no alternative opportunities for learning or other productive activities,” mLive reports.
 “When students are repeatedly suspended, they are at substantially greater risk of leaving school altogether, and current rates of suspension and expulsion in Michigan public schools is unacceptably high.”

 The Detroit Free Press reports that the ACLU and other organizations see zero-tolerance policies as a direct route from school to incarceration.
-As the likelihood for school completion goes down, which it does through repeated suspensions or expulsion, the more likely the crime rate is to rise.
+As the likelihood of school completion goes down, which it does through repeated suspensions or expulsion, the more likely the crime rate is to rise.
 The problem is especially concerning for low-income and minority students, who tend to receive more extreme disciplinary measures than their peers.

 “The issue has become one of a punitive philosophy towards discipline,” Rodd Monts, field director of the Michigan ACLU, told the Detroit Free Press.
 “Instead of addressing the issues, school districts are now coming with more of a heavy hand and laying down policies that end up getting [students] pushed out.”

 Zero-tolerance policies may also have a negative impact on student health overall.
-Youth Today reported on a study funded by California Endowment that showed students who go to schools that practice zero-tolerance policies were more likely to suffer from high stress levels.
+Youth Today reported on a study funded by California Endowment that showed students who go to schools that practice zero-tolerance policies were more likely to suffer from high-stress levels.
 The report also found that students enrolled in zero-tolerance schools generally had higher dropout rates and participated in fewer extracurricular activities.

 On the other hand, schools that practiced other forms of discipline, including restorative justice and positive behavioral interventions and support were more likely to have better grades and test scores and higher attendance rates.
 These disciplinary programs tend to involve students more directly with teachers and allow them to get directly involved with the disciplinary process in their schools.

 Zero-tolerance sounds like an effective disciplinary method on the surface, but digging deeper reveals a system fraught with potential issues and negative student impact.
-Now may be the time for schools to take a second look at their zero-tolerance policies to determine whether there is a better way to maintain order while giving students the education they need to succeed in life.
+Now maybe the time for schools to take a second look at their zero-tolerance policies to determine whether there is a better way to maintain order while giving students the education they need to succeed in life.

 Additional Resources [+]